M.A.T. Secondary Education - STEM

 - Demonstrate the ability to foster relationships with school colleagues, parents, community and agencies to promote and advocate for the learning and well being of the adolescent.

-The coursework with be tied to clinical work in high schools and will enable pre-service teachers to use their enhanced STEM content knowledge to integrate theory and practice.
+The coursework will be tied to clinical work in high schools and will enable pre-service teachers to use their enhanced STEM content knowledge to integrate theory and practice.
 The program’s clinical goal is for the pre-service teachers to be immersed in the high school setting four days per week.
 The work in their campus courses will be connected and dependent on their experiences teaching in the high school classroom.

 After Fellows are certified and employed in a partner district or other high-needs rural or urban school district, they begin a three-year Residency in STEM teaching.
 During this three-year residency, Mercer will follow each Fellow’s progress and provide professional development.

 PROGRAM DELIVERY MODEL

 The M.A.T. in Secondary Education STEM program is offered at Mercer’s Macon campus, and students are admitted once per year in May.
 Classes are delivered through traditional classroom instruction with some hybrid instruction components.
 The program begins once a year in the summer (May) and is designed to be completed in four semesters: Summer, Fall, Spring and Summer.